Tommy Burns (footballer): Celtic and Scotland

 In 2000, Burns returned to Celtic as assistant manager during Kenny Dalglish's short-lived tenure as manager.
 That summer, Martin O'Neill took over as the club's manager and brought in his own coaching staff, but retained Burns and placed him in charge of youth development.
 Upon the arrival of Gordon Strachan as manager in 2005, Burns was appointed first team coach, a role he combined with his youth development post.
 He is credited with guiding several young players who became internationals, including Shaun Maloney Stephen McManus, Aiden McGeady and John Kennedy and for his input into the design of the club's Lennoxtown training centre which opened in 2007.

 Burns was appointed assistant manager of the Scottish national team under Berti Vogts in 2002 and retained the position under Walter Smith.
 In between, he managed Scotland for one match, a 4–1 friendly defeat to Sweden.

 On 18 January 2007, Burns announced through the Celtic website that he was severing all ties with the Scottish national team to concentrate on his role at the club.
 It was reported by The Scotsman newspaper that Burns had found out that he was not a potential candidate for the job of national team coach, which had become available after Walter Smith moved to Rangers.

+Personal life

+Burns met his wife Rosemary Smith when they were both 17, and they married in 1980.
+The couple had four children.
+A devout Roman Catholic, Burns attended Mass and took Communion every morning.
+Burns said of his faith: "It does not embarrass me to discuss my Faith in public because I'm not doing so to impress anyone or to have people think of me as what would be called a goody-goody.
+I turn to God at every opportunity because I am not different from anybody else and because I accept that I am sufficiently frail to need His help and guidance more than most."